awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 A pipeline describes the release process you want AWS CodePipeline to follow, including the stages and actions that must be completed\.
 You can edit a pipeline to add or remove these elements\.
 However, when you edit or update a pipeline, values such as the pipeline name or pipeline metadata cannot be changed\.

 Unlike creating a pipeline, editing a pipeline does not rerun the most recent revision through the pipeline\.
 If you want to run the most recent revision through a pipeline you've just edited, you must manually rerun it\.
-Otherwise, the edited pipeline will run the next time you make a change to a source location configured in the source stage of the pipeline\.
+Otherwise, the edited pipeline runs the next time you make a change to a source location configured in the source stage of the pipeline\.
 For information, see [Start a Pipeline Manually in AWS CodePipeline](pipelines-rerun-manually.md)\.

+**Topics**
 + [Edit a Pipeline \(Console\)](#pipelines-edit-console)
 + [Edit a Pipeline \(AWS CLI\)](#pipelines-edit-cli)

 ## Edit a Pipeline \(Console\)<a name="pipelines-edit-console"></a>

-You can use the AWS CodePipeline console to add, edit, or remove stages in a pipeline, as well as to add, edit, or remove actions in a stage\.
+You can use the AWS CodePipeline console to add, edit, or remove stages in a pipeline and to add, edit, or remove actions in a stage\.

-AWS CodePipeline uses Amazon CloudWatch Events to detect changes in your AWS CodeCommit source repository and branch\.
-Using Amazon CloudWatch Events to automatically start your pipeline when changes occur is the default behavior for this source type\.
+AWS CodePipeline uses Amazon CloudWatch Events to detect changes in your AWS CodeCommit source repository and branch or your Amazon S3 source bucket\.

 **Note**
-When you use the console to edit a pipeline that has an AWS CodeCommit source repository, the rule and IAM role are created for you\.
+When you use the console to edit a pipeline that has an AWS CodeCommit source repository or an Amazon S3 source bucket, the rule and IAM role are created for you\.
 If you use the AWS CLI to edit the pipeline, you must create the Amazon CloudWatch Events rule and IAM role manually\.
-For more information, see [Start a Pipeline Automatically Using Amazon CloudWatch Events](triggering.md)\.
+For more information, see [ Start a Pipeline Automatically Using a CloudWatch Events Rule](triggering.md)\.

 **To edit a pipeline in the AWS CodePipeline console**